 Please contact your department of interest to set up your visit.

-To limit the spread of COVID-19, most events are being held remotely.
+To limit the spread of COVID-19, some events are being held remotely.
 If you have questions about a specific event, please contact the event organizer or see the event description in the UO Calendar.